Maddiefyfe/reference-website/README.md

 }

 Should be added to the top of every CSS file.

-  11. Explain different type of ways we can add spacing to an element
+  <b> 11.
+Explain different type of ways we can add spacing to an element </b>

 The padding and margin properties can be used to add spacing to an element.

-12. What is the main difference between margin and padding?
+  <b> 12.
+What is the main difference between margin and padding? </b>

 Margin is defined as the space around an element and padding is defined as the distance between the elements content and a border that may be placed around it.
 Padding is directly outside the content, and it pushes the edge of the box away from the content.
 Margin is outside of the box completely, and it is a transparent layer that pushes other boxes away.

-13. What are different types of display properties?
+  <b>13.
+What are different types of display properties?</b>

 Display properties are used to set the display of an element.
 There are four that are used regularly.